martinfleis/phd-thesis/source/15_Identification of urban tissues through urban morphometrics.md

 ##### Subclustering
-*sometimes our cluster are too big and we want better resolution* *clusters defined by lowest score can still be splitter as the dataset is rich, when appropriate* *iteration of the clustering method on a sample of one (stable) cluster* *relation to other clusters is different and has to be interpreted as such* *the other way, joining clusters to larger groups will be discussed in the next chapter*
+*sometimes our cluster are too big and we want better resolution* *clusters defined by the lowest score can still be splitter as the dataset is rich, when appropriate* *iteration of the clustering method on a sample of one (stable) cluster* *relation to other clusters is different and has to be interpreted as such* *the other way, joining clusters to larger groups, will be discussed in the next chapter*

 ### Data preprocessing
-*Before doing any of these steps, we have to make sure that our data are good enough* *sometimes we need to preprocess data to have them in a correct shape*
+*Before doing any of these steps, we have to make sure that our data are good enough to represent morphometric elements* *sometimes we need to preprocess data to have them in a correct shape*

 #### The common issues with input data